contentful/product-catalogue-ios/README.md

 This will install all necessary RubyGems, create a new space on [Contentful][1] using [Contentful Bootstrap][3], install all necessary [CocoaPods][2] and setup API keys automatically.

+Note: this requires `bundler`, which you most likely already have.
+In case you are running this on a freshly installed OS X, please run `sudo gem install bundler` first.

 - Now you're ready to use it!

 ## Customizing